DBraun/DawDreamer/README.md

 engine.render(DURATION)
 ```

+Polyphony is supported too.
+You simply need to provide DSP code that refers to correctly named parameters such as `freq` or `note`, `gain`, and `gate`.
+For more information, see the FAUST [manual](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters).
+In DawDreamer, you must set the number of voices on the processor to 1 or higher.
+0 disables polyphony.
+Refer to `tests/test_faust_poly.py`.

 ## Pitch-stretching and Time-stretching with Warp Markers

 Time-stretching and pitch-stretching are currently available on Windows thanks to [Rubberband](https://github.com/breakfastquay/rubberband/).

 ```python